 Frequently Asked Questions

-Answer The Company’s %SG&A to Sales ratio in 2025 decreased noticeably compared to 2025, driven by strong sales growth, improved operational efficiency, effective cost management, and the full utilization of the KCG Logistics Park distribution center and solar rooftops since the end of 2024.
-The Company is committed to continuously improving operational efficiency and expense management in 2026 across the entire supply chain through the adoption of digital technologies to enhance the accuracy of sales forecasting, inventory management, and workforce planning and management.
+Answer In Q1/2026, %SG&A to sales continued to decline compared to the same period last year.
+This improvement was driven by sales growth as targeted, enhanced operational efficiency, and effective expense management.
+The Company is committed to continuously improving operational efficiency and expense management across the entire supply chain through the adoption of digital technologies to enhance the accuracy of sales forecasting, inventory management, and workforce planning and management.
 These initiatives will enable the Company to effectively control and manage operating expenses on an ongoing basis.

 Answer The Company purchases in foreign currencies approximately 50% of COGS.
 However, the Company meticulously manages exchange rates and hedges the foreign exchange rates by buying forward contracts.
 The Company also has a foreign currency deposit account (Foreign Currency Deposit or FCD), which will help reduce the impact of exchange rate fluctuations.